CactiLab/UAFVerif/README.md

 ```
 @inproceedings{UAFAnalysis2021,
   title={A formal analysis of the FIDO UAF protocol},
-  author={Feng, Haonan and Li, Hui and Pan, Xuesong Pan and Zhao, Ziming},
+  author={Feng, Haonan and Li, Hui and Pan, Xuesong and Zhao, Ziming},
   booktitle={Proceedings of the Network and Distributed System Security Symposium (NDSS)},
   year={2021}
 }